Relational Foundations For Functorial Data Migration: FQL in SPCU+keygen

 \begin{thm} Suppose $\llbracket S \rrbracket$ and $\llbracket T \rrbracket$ are finite, and $F$ has a bijective attribute mapping.
-Then we can compute a SQL program $[F]_\Pi\taking S \to T$ such that for every $S$-instance $I\in S\inst$, we have $\Pi_F(I) \cong [F]_\Pi(I)$. \end{thm} \begin{proof} See Construction \ref{const:Pi}. \end{proof} The algorithm for $\Pi_F$ is more complicated than for $\Delta_F$ and $\Sigma_F$.
-In particular, its construction makes use of comma categories, which we have not yet defined, as well as ``limit tables'', which are a sort of ``join all''.
+Then we can compute a SPCU+keygen program $[F]_\Pi$ such that for every $S$-instance $I\in S\inst$, we have $\Pi_F(I) \cong [F]_\Pi(I)$. \end{thm} \begin{proof} See Construction \ref{const:Pi}. \end{proof} The algorithm for $\Pi_F$ is more complex than for $\Delta_F$ and $\Sigma_F$.
+It makes use of comma categories, which we have not defined, as well as ``limit tables'', which are a sort of ``join all''.
 We define these now.

 Let $B$ be a typed signature and $H$ a typed $B$-instance.
-The limit table $lim_B$ is computed as follows.
+The limit table ${\sf lim}_B$ is computed as follows.
 First, take the cartesian product of every node table in $B$, and naturally join the attribute tables of $B$.
 Then, for each edge $e : n_1 \to n_2$ filter the table by $n_1 = n_2$.
-This filtered table is the limit table $lim_B$.
+This filtered table is the limit table ${\sf lim}_B$.